 1. Shoulder Bags

 The plush, sumptuous exterior of this Louis Vuitton Embossed Monogram Coussin shoulder bag makes it totally irresistible.
 The bag is crafted from dusty blue lambskin leather that has been embossed with the famous Louis Vuitton monogram.

 This shoulder bag is super versatile with the sparkling silver chain shoulder strap and adjustable canvas crossbody, both of which are detachable so you can adapt the bag to suit you.

 The Saddle Bag is an instantly recognizable Dior bag that has earned its name as a cult classic.
 The saddle bag-inspired silhouette is so striking, especially with the gold D charm on the front of the bag, and the CD logo that joins the shoulder strap to the body of the bag.

 This bag is now available in a wide range of materials and colors so you can pick the option that best suits you – we love the neutral tone of this dark beige grained calfskin leather.

 The Louis Vuitton Neverfull is a classic bag that will really stand the test of time with its practical design and timeless aesthetic.

-The Neverfull is available in different materials and leather, but this edition is crafted from LV monogram coated canvas and trimmed with vachetta cowhide leather.
-The bag has flawless finishing touches, including the gold hardware, cinching side cords, and a hanging zipper pocket that keeps your phone and wallet easy to find in this spacious tote bag.
+The Neverfull is available in different materials and leather, but this edition is crafted from the famous LV monogram coated canvas and trimmed with vachetta cowhide leather.
+The bag has flawless finishing touches, including the gold hardware, cinching side cords, and a zipper pocket that keeps your phone and wallet easy to find in this spacious tote bag.

 The Dior Book Tote is a more recent addition to the Dior bag collection, but it has quickly come a beloved favorite that has been seen in the arms of countless fashion influencers.